Four injured after lightning strike hits Hamilton school

 The four injured had since been transported to Waikato Hospital, however Shaw confirmed their injuries were not serious.

-A St John ambulance spokeswoman said staff were called to the Warwick Ave premises after reports of a lightning strike that had struck four people.
+A St John ambulance spokeswoman said staff were called to the Warwick Ave premises after reports of a lightning strike that had injured four people.

 The spokeswoman confirmed the four injured were all adults and all in a moderate condition.